-- 1. Paid in full by August 1, 2021 through FACTS Tuition Management. - 2.
-Tri-Annual Payment: Fees are due in August, 1/3 tuition due in August, 1/3 due in January 2022, and 1/3 due in March 2022.
+- 1. Paid in full through FACTS Tuition Management. - 2.
+Tri-Annual Payment: Fees are due in August, 1/3 tuition due in August, 1/3 due in January 2023, and 1/3 due in March 2023.
+Payments are made through FACTS Tuition Management Company by automatic debit or credit card payments only. - 3.
+Monthly Payments: Fees are due in July 2022.
+First of nine or ten tuition payments is made in August with final payment in May or June 2023.
 Payments are made through FACTS Tuition Management Company by automatic debit or credit card payments only.

-3. Monthly Payments: Fees are due in July.
-First of nine or ten tuition payments is made in August with final payment in May or June 2022.
-Payments are made through FACTS Tuition Management Company by automatic debit or credit card payments only.

-ALL FINANCIAL ACCOUNTS MUST BE RECONCILED BY MAY 25, 2022.
+ALL FINANCIAL ACCOUNTS MUST BE RECONCILED BY MAY 25, 2023.
 PLEASE REFER TO THE FINANCIAL SECTION OF THE PARENT/STUDENT HANDBOOK.